-Store at -20 °C. For continuous use, the product may be stored at 2-8 °C for up to one month.
-For extended storage, freeze in working aliquots at -20 °C. Repeated freezing and thawing, or storage in "frostfree" freezers, is not recommended.
+For continuous use, store at 2-8 °C for up to one month.
+For extended storage, freeze in working aliquots.
+Repeated freezing and thawing, or storage in "frostfree" freezers, is not recommended.
 If slight turbidity occurs upon prolonged storage, clarify the solution by centrifugation before use.
 Working dilution samples should be discarded if not used within 12 hours.